victorwlin/videoplayer/README.md

 Live: https://victorwlin.github.io/videoplayer/

 Using the YouTube API, this app allows the user to search for and play videos.

-Libraries: React
+It was built using React.